 The best way you can avoid an additional pat down search is to remove all possible metal objects and place them on the X-ray conveyor belt for inspection.
 Sequins, buttons, or wired undergarments can also set off an alarm.

 The Finnish Transport Safety Agency (Trafi) requires us to perform more detailed inspections, based on random sampling, on a certain number of passengers passing through security control.
 At Finavia airports, the inspections based on random sampling are carried out using explosives trace detectors (ETDs).

 If your hand baggage includes banned items or substances, you will be asked to hand them over to a member of staff for disposal.
 If you have time before your flight, you can leave security control and

 If forbidden items are found in your checked in luggage, they will be removed.
-The confiscated goods will be stored for some weeks and you can arrange to collect them from the airport.
+The confiscated goods will be stored for some weeks and you can arrange to collect them from the depository close to airport.
 If items are removed from your luggage, staff will replace them with instructions for how to reclaim your items.

 You can also use the service provided by Cotio to arrange for any items removed from your hand luggage to be returned to you.
 A fee is payable for this service and it is currently only available at Helsinki Airport.

 Further information on security control